qwertie/ecsharp/_posts/2014-08-14-cs-6-versus-ecs.md

 ## So much left to fix

-I just finished writing a whole nother article about the flaws in the CLR, and as I mentioned I could have made the list longer by including flaws in C#.
+I just finished writing a whole nother article about the [flaws in the CLR](http://loyc.net/2014/dotnet-annoyances.html), and as I mentioned I could have made the list longer by including flaws in C#.
 Sadly, C# 6 does not try to work around the limitations of .NET or address flaws inherited from prior versions of C#.
 Enhanced C# will address some, but not all, of these flaws.
-To fix everything we need not only a new language, but a new runtime environment.
-So let's save that for later.
+To fix everything we need not only a new language, but a [new runtime environment](http://loyc.net/2014/open-letter.html); no one is stepping up to fund such a thing, however.

+<small><a href="http://www.codeproject.com/script/Articles/BlogArticleList.aspx?amid=3453924" rel="tag" style="display:none">Published on CodeProject</a></small>